“PCI-DSS” stands for Payment Card Industry Data Security Standards.

 The best providers also maintain their own redundant and survivable infrastructure to comply with tough government regulations and ensure business continuity when disaster strikes.
 As noted above, protecting your customers’ payment information from end-to-end is essential for compliance with PCI-DSS v.3.2.

 Are you interested in learning more about how a secure on-line fax solution can help you stay compliant with PCI-DSS, GDPR, HIPAA, and other regulations?

-Get started with eFax Corporate, the world’s leading provider of secure cloud fax solutions used by nearly half of Fortune 500 corporations, as well as thousands of small and medium-sized businesses. j2 Global, the parent company of eFax Corporate, is a PCI Merchant level- performing over 6 million credit card transactions annually.
+Get started with eFax Corporate, the world’s leading provider of secure cloud fax solutions used by nearly half of Fortune 500 corporations, as well as thousands of small and medium-sized businesses.
+Consensus, the parent company of eFax Corporate, is a PCI Merchant level- performing over 6 million credit card transactions annually.